Whiz: A Fast and Flexible Data Analytics System: Data Store

 \section{Data Store}

-All jobs' intermediate data is written to/read from a separate data store.
-Similar to today, we structure data as $<$key,value$>$ pairs.
+In \name{}, all jobs' intermediate data is written to/read from a separate data store, where it is structured as $<$key,value$>$ pairs.
 In batch/stream analytics, the keys are generated by the stage computation logic itself; in graph analytics, keys are identifiers of vertices to which messages (values) are destined for processing in the next iteration.
-We now address how this data is organized in the store.
-Naively writing $<$k,v$>$ pairs to random machines impacts consumer tasks' read performance.
-Writing data corresponding to a key range, irrespective of which task generated it, into one file on a randomly-chosen machine ensures consumer task data locality.
-But such a task-centric view cannot support cross-job isolation; also, ``popular'' $<$k,v$>$ pairs can result in data skew, and create I/O hotspots at machines hosting them.
+We now address how this data is organized in the store by the data service (DS).
+The DS does this organization via a cluster-wide master (DS-M).

-An ideal data organization should achieve three {\em mutually-conflicting} goals: (1) it should {\em load balance} data across machines, specifically, {\em avoid hotspots, improve isolation}, and {\em minimize skew} in data processing.
-(2) It should maximize {\em data locality} by co-locating as much data having the same key as possible.
+An ideal data organization should achieve three cross- and per-job goals: (1) it should {\em load balance} and spread all jobs' data, specifically, avoid hotspots and {\em improve cross-job isolation}, and {\em minimize within-job skew} in tasks' data processing.
+(2) It should maximize job {\em data locality} by co-locating as much data having the same key as possible.
 (3) It should be {\em fault tolerant} - when a storage node fails, recovery should have minimal impact on job runtime.

-We now describe data storage granularity, which forms the basis for our first-order goals, load balance and low skew.
-We then show how we meet other objectives.
+Next, we describe our data storage granularity, which forms the basis for meeting our goals.